yuri-un/gradient-borders-in-css/README.md

 ## Using Background Image

-* Pros: Easy to implement and configure, allows rounded corners, no clipping corner colors.
+* Pros: Easy to implement and configure, allows rounded corners.

 * Cons: all border sides sholud have identical parameters, inner border radius isn't allowed.